 Part Of: RG 2 Provincial Exhibition of Manitoba Association fonds

 Description Level: Fonds

-GMD: multiple media Date Range: 1884-1992
+GMD: multiple media

+Date Range: 1884-1992

 Physical Description: 9.46 m textual records; 1919 photographs & graphics

-History / Biographical:
+History /

+Biographical:

 Brandon, Manitoba was incorporated as a city in 1881.
 In 1882, led by Charles Whitehead and a small Board of Directors that included J.W.
 Vantassel, Charles Pilling, George Halse, J.E.
 Smith, William Johnson, R.T.
 Evans, and Thomas Lockhart, it was decided to hold an agricultural exhibition.
 These men were all involved in the farm business in one way or another, and they wanted an opportunity to help residents realize the agricultural potential of the region.
-In October of that year, the fledgling community held its first agricultural exhibition.
+In October of that year, the fledgling community held its first agricultural exhibition .
 The fair was held in downtown Brandon at what was known as "Market Square."
-Market Square was two acres of land located on Princess Avenue between Fighth and Ninth Streets.
-Due to poor delete el latta letatea elli illinette i tronat bettitetti Eigharana i timal especie.
-Bat ta peti weather, and the fact that not many people were ready to show animals and grain, there was a relatively small turnout.
+Market Square was two acres of land located on Princess Avenue between Eighth and Ninth Streets.
+Due to poor weather, and the fact that not many people were ready to show animals and grain, there was a relatively small turnout.
 The following year was much improved.
 There were 730 entries into the exhibition.
-By 1884, the Board of Directors of the Brandon Agricultural Society, which was in charge of the exhibition, realized that they were in poor financial shape, to the point of being personally out of pocket.
-It was realized that October was not the best time for farmers to be leaving their farms to go to an exhibition.
+By 1884, the Board of Directors of the Brandon Agricultural Society, which was in charge of the exhibition, realized that they were in poor financial shape, to the point of being perpenditue at a post the beact time for former to be leaving their farms to go to an exhibition.
 In 1888, it was decided to move the exhibition to the summer time, when it was much easier for people to attend.

 The first Brandon Summer Fair was held in July 1889, and it was a resounding success.
 The Board of Directors had added many items of interest to appeal to the entire public, not just agricultural people.
 In 1892, the Western Agricultural and Arts Association (WAAA) was formally established to take over duties from the Brandon Agricultural Society.
 However, it was not until 1897 that the WAAA held its first meeting.
 There is no explanation as to why there is a five year gap between the formation and the first meeting of this organization.
 1897 was the turning point of the Brandon Exhibition.
 The fair was now firmly established in Brandon, and the Board of Directors was instrumental in ensuring that it remained so.
 This was done by petitioning to both the municipal and provincial governments for grant money.
-As well, the Board booked midway and grandstand acts that would bring the city dwellers to the agricultural exhibition
+As well, the Board booked midway and grandstand acts that would bring the city dwellers to the agricultural exhibition.